Imshepherd/ECGSurvNet/README.md

   message("C-index of Cox model using age, sex, and the output of ECGSurvNet as covariates: ", round(cox_age_sex_ecg[["concordance"]][6], digits = 4))
   >> C-index of Cox model using age, sex, and the output of ECGSurvNet as covariates: 0.6754
   ```

+The performance of pre-trained ECGSurvNet might change in other dataset because we only used about ~1,200 ECG records to train the ECGSurvNet in this repository.

 # How to cite